10 Best Sumatra Coffee: Unusual Beans with Extraordinary Flavor

 What is Sumatra Coffee?

 Sumatra coffee exhibits an earthy, mossy, and spicy flavor.
 Some love the earthy and depth of flavor of this coffee blend.
 Others despise it and prefer coffee blends from Ethiopia or Costa Rica.
-If you’re searching for a premium gourmet coffee from the Sunda islands, the Mandheling, Lintong, and Ankola are some of the recommended coffee.
+If you’re searching for premium gourmet coffee from the Sunda islands, Mandheling, Lintong, and Ankola are some of the recommended coffee.

-Where does Sumatra Coffee come from?
+Where does Sumatra coffee come from?

-Sumatra is generally harvested from the Sunda islands.
+Sumatra is generally harvested from the Sunda Islands.
 Sunda is a group of islands in the Malay archipelago that is also located in the green coffee belt.
 It is divided into two principal regions: the Greater Sunda and the Lesser Sunda.

 The Greater Sunda is composed of big islands where Sumatra is included along with Java, Sulawesi, and Borneo.
-The Lesser islands are islands that you may find at Maritime Southeast Asia, north of Australia.
+The Lesser islands are islands that you may find in Maritime Southeast Asia, north of Australia.

 Although Indonesia has 17,508 islands, with 6000 of it being inhabited, Sumatra is one of Indonesia’s significant islands with coffee as its prime crop.
 It’s an island in Southeast Asia that is ideally suited for Arabica coffee cultivation.